 Direct response display advertising, like card decks and direct mail, would normally get between 1/3-2% response.
 Products such as Animal would usually be on the lower end of the return (1/2-1/3%) because of the higher price but the higher than normal direct margins would typically compensate enough to generate a break-even response.
 For last year’s campaign, Wiget1 generated about a 96% return which meant that the total amount that it cost in actual dollars was a little over $9,000, or approx.. .01% of the total budget.

-The industry average for direct response ads is 20-50% trackable ROI for a successful campaign.
-According to Jeff Wiss, Co-founder of Launch Strategies, a consulting firm for several large software companies that has been tracking ad campaigns for the last seven years, “a campaign is highly successful if it pays for 65-70% of its cost.”
+The industry average for direct response ads is a 20-50% trackable ROI for a successful campaign.
+According to Jeff Wiss, Co-founder of Launch Strategies, a consulting firm for several large software companies that have been tracking ad campaigns for the last seven years, “a campaign is highly successful if it pays for 65-70% of its cost.”

 By industry standards, last year’s campaign, at 96% was very successful –even after considering the opportunity cost of our expenditures.
-If we can achieve similar results with our standard Widget1 product, and get back what we invested, plus increase branding and awareness, we will consider this years campaign to be just as effective.
+If we can achieve similar results with our standard Widget1 product, and get back what we invested, plus increase branding and awareness, we will consider this year’s campaign to be just as effective.
 The only ad campaign that may have to be tracked non – empirically, as mentioned earlier, is the Widget 2.2 campaign, and we will be watching this campaign very carefully to pick up on any early indicators and adjust the campaign accordingly.

-Following is a six month mockup of a media schedule covering five publications–the prices are fictitious & the new product hits in March.
+Following is a six-month mockup of a media schedule covering five publications–the prices are fictitious & the new product hits in March.
 The actual media schedule would also include page size & editorial info.

 Following is a six month mockup of a media schedule covering five direct response card decks.
 Card decks are typically available in standard (3×5) and jumbo (4×6) size.
-Although more visible with more space, Jumbo’s typically only pull about 10% more, yet costing 33% more.
+Although more visible with more space, Jumbo’s typically only pull about 10% more, yet costs 33% more.
 You can typically negotiate for placement (i.e., on the cover, top of the deck, etc.).
-However, I don’t know if placement is as critical with card decks as it is in magazine ad placement since folks already know that they are reading advertisement and are just looking for whatever catches their eye.
+However, I don’t know if placement is as critical with card decks as it is in magazine ad placement since folks already know that they are reading the advertisement and are just looking for whatever catches their eye.

-Following is a six month mockup of a direct mail campaign.
+Following is a six-month mockup of a direct mail campaign.
 Direct mail is a highly specialized field where empirical data talks, assumptions walk.
 There are several direct mail tips which should help increase response.
 Direct fax is a good way to test your premium offer prior to your actual campaign.
 Otherwise, various offers and designs should be created, tested, and the most successful should be adopted.
 This schedule shows a staggered drop so fulfillment doesn’t become overwhelming to the inside sales team.

-This graph shows the kind of ground swell that should occur during a product launch.
+This graph shows the kind of groundswell that should occur during a product launch.
 It demonstrates several primary demand vehicles (display ads, card decks, and direct mail) that can be combined to create the necessary product awareness.

 Note: This section explains the process that went into the accompanying media schedule.
 It is indicative of the type of justification that is often required for management buy-in prior to committing to the high expense of advertising.
 Tag this page for the next time you have to answer the question, “Now, why are we spending…” (We all know–sooner or later it will happen).